English Wine Week

 Davenport Horsmonden Dry White 2013

-Davenport Vineyards (pictured above) was established over 20 years ago and has been a real pioneer in the English wine industry, especially with their use of organic and biodynamic methods.
+Davenport Vineyards was established over 20 years ago and has been a real pioneer in the English wine industry, especially with their use of organic and biodynamic methods.
 Their popular Horsmonden Dry White 2013 is now in stock.
 It’s made from five different grape varieties, but is similar in style to a New Zealand Sauvignon Blanc: plenty of aromatic flavour and a crisp, fruity taste.

 Albury Vineyards Silent Pool Rosé 2013

-Albury Vineyards are releasing their Silent Pool Rosé 2013 to coincide with the start of English Wine Week, and we are lucky enough to have a small allocation of this beautiful wine.
+Albury Vineyard is releasing their Silent Pool Rosé 2013 to coincide with the start of English Wine Week, and we are lucky enough to have a small allocation of this beautiful wine.
 The first vintage of this wine was one of only three English wines served on the Royal Barge as part of the Diamond Jubilee celebrations in 2012.
 The vineyards are located near Guildford, in the picturesque North Downs, where owner Nick Wenman and team hand-picked organic Pinot Noir and Pinot Meunier grapes last year, to create this rosé.
 Master of Wine Stephen Skelton describes it as ‘Pale salmon pink, with distinct Pinot raspberry and strawberry tones on the nose.
 On the palate the wine has a lively fruit character, with balanced acidity and a good fresh finish’.